Crossmint/embedded-crosschain-demo/README.md

 This project demonstrates using Crossmint's embedded NFT checkout with cross-chain crypto payments.
-In this example ~ethers v5~ dynamic.xyz is used to connect the browser wallet.
+In this example, rainbowkit v2.x is used to connect the browser wallet.

 ## Getting Started